The object of the game is to drive 1000 miles before the opponent does.

 While trying to do this your opponent will be doing the same

 while attempting to stop you any chance he gets.

-Cards are played by clicking the top half of the card you wish to play.
-To discard a card, click the bottom half.
+Cards are played by left-clicking you wish to play.
+To discard a card, right-click it.

 The deck is made up of:

 Mile cards are used to travel.
 Action cards are used to stop your opponent from traveling.
 Remedy cards can fix an action played by your opponent.
 Safety cards are special cards that give permanent protection from their corresponding action card.